filakhtov/gentoo-use-docs/media-libs/libsndfile.md

 This flag should normally be disabled, and should only be enabled with the `test` flag, if regression tests are needed.

-### static-libs
-Pass the `--enable-static` option to the configure script.
-Build and install a statically linked version of the `libsndfile` library.

-This flag should only be enabled if there is an explicit need for the static library.

 ### test
 Prepare Python environment for running tests.
 Execute the `make check` command, to run a test suite provided with the source code, after the main build is completed.
 This will extend a build time.